-I am a Visiting Research Professor at the College of Letters & Sciences at the University of Wisconsin-Milwaukee and am also affiliated with the Center for 21st Century Studies.
-I am interested in broad cross-disciplinary integration including computer science, engineering, physics, mathematics, psychology, music, and the arts.
-I am promoting cross-disciplinary research projects and am working to develop the required funding to enable the success of these projects.
+I am a Research Professor in the Department of Mathematical Sciences at the University of Wisconsin-Milwaukee.
+I am interested in broad cross-disciplinary integration including mathematics, computer science, engineering, physics, psychology, music, and the arts.

-My research interests include sensory-rich human computer interaction and interface and the physically or mathematically based real-time rendering of sounds.
+My research interests include physically or mathematically based real-time rendering of sounds and sensory-rich human computer interaction and interfaces.
 In recent years I have been emphasizing interactions with mobile technologies in order to make them richer and more expressive.
 Mobile devices are easily accessible by a wide audience hence have great promise to be exciting to people who would otherwise not have the opportunity to explore interactive electronic music.
 In sound synthesis I am exploring physical and abstract mathematical systems to find fast and expressive algorithms.

 Before coming to Milwaukee, I worked on the faculty of the University of Michigan – Ann Arbor where I lead the Mobile Music and Interaction Lab and directed the Michigan Mobile Phone Ensemble.
 I was Senior Research Scientist at the Deutsche Telekom Laboratories at the Technical University of Berlin in Germany where I co-ran the Mobile and Physical Interactions group with Michael Rohs and Matthias Rath.
 As post-doctoral researcher at MIT’s MediaLab Europe with Sile O’Modhrain on tangible interactions.
 PebbleBox, a tactile interface for sonic performance which Sile O’Modhrain, Andy Brady and I built was invited to the Touch Me exhibition at Victoria and Albert Museum, London in 2005.
 While at Media Lab Europe, I participated in the Enactive European Network of Excellence, which studies the role of action in interaction design.
 Between 2002-2003 I was Assistant Professor in Computer and Information Science and Engineering at the University of Florida, where I taught signal processing and synthesis of sound and digital production in an interdisciplinary program between computer science, fine arts and music.
 I got my Ph.D. in Computer Science from Princeton University in 2002 working with Perry Cook on physical simulation of musical instruments and inventing Banded Waveguides.
 I also worked on spatial audio technologies and beat perception.
 I received a Diploma Engineer’s degree from Graz University of Technology, Austria in 1996.
 Additionally I have worked at AT&T Research Labs on perceptual spatial audio and at HyperWave R&D on a commercial database integrated web server technology.
 A web management technology I co-developed at HyperWave won the European IT Grand Prize and two BYTE’s Best of CeBit awards in 1997.
 I have also advised the successful iPhone app startup-company Smule in its formative year.